 Postdoctoral Scientist - Neurodegeneration

-The University of Kentucky seeks a highly motivated, creative, and collaborative individual to work on mechanistic and translational research projects focused on the detrimental inflammatory and neurodegenerative responses that contribute to pathophysiology in a mouse model of comorbid Vascular Contributions to Cognitive Impairment and Dementia (VCID) and Alzheimer’s disease (AD).
+A postdoctoral scientist position is available immediately at the University of Kentucky.
+We seek a highly motivated, creative, and collaborative individual to work on mechanistic and translational research projects focused on the detrimental inflammatory and neurodegenerative responses that contribute to pathophysiology in a mouse model of comorbid vascular contributions to cognitive impairment and dementia (VCID) and Alzheimer’s disease (AD).
 A component of this project will utilize a novel brain-penetrant small molecule as an anti-inflammatory strategy to combat inflammatory-related pathophysiology to determine optimal dosing and timing in the comorbid disease environment.
 Anticipated approaches to delineate comorbid pathophysiology response will include a multifaceted approach harnessing multiphoton vascular imaging in intact animals, flow cytometry, and cell sorting for transcriptional profiling, as well as cognitive phenotyping.

 Prior experience in AD, TBI, or related neurological disease research is also desirable.